roman-milk/roman-milk.github.io/revenge-gone-bad.md

  "Tell him to be here at ten and he can stay till five."

  Jerry passed the message, put away the phone and started to strip.
 It was an energetic session and Jerry did get me off three times, but as we were getting dressed I realized that most of what I was getting emotionally out of meetings with Chad and Jerry was because of the excitement of cheating.
 I was getting off more on the thought of fucking other men behind Frank's back than I was from the sex itself.
 Frank was a much better lover than either Chad or Jerry.
 Why couldn't he have just kept his pecker in his pants?
-Report_Story #3